nginxinc/nginx-ingress-workshops/Plus/labs/lab10/readme.md

       <summary>Click for Hints!</summary>
       <br/>
       <p>
         No, it should not.
-NGINX Ingress will use the pod's IP:Port definition for the Healthchecks.
+NGINX Ingress will use the pod's IP:Port definition for the traffic.
+However, don't forget - the pods themselves must be configured to listen on port 443, and have an SSL certificate/key installed.
+(We have provided this for you in this lab - but this is an item that must be addressed by the App team).
       </p>
     </details><br/>

-4. Check the Plus Dashboard, and your new mTLS Cafe Application - ensure all 6 "mtls" coffee and tea pods are now in Up/Green status.
+4. Check the Plus Dashboard, and your new End-to-End TLS Cafe Application - ensure all 6 "mtls" coffee and tea pods are now in Up/Green status.

     ![MTLS Cafe Dashboard](media/lab10_mtls_dashboard.png)